hepix-virtualisation/hepixvmitrust/README.md

 Introduction
 ---------------------------------------

-hepixvmitrust is a package that contains a library and a CLI tool for signing lists of virtual machine image metadata.
-The tools are generally reusable but were developed to satisfy the need to securely exchange virtual machine images between High Energy Physics sites.
+hepixvmitrust is a package that contains a CLI tool, and a minimal implementation, in its documentation for X509 signing lists of virtual machine image metadata.
+The tools are generally reusable but were developed to satisfy the need to securely exchange virtual machine images between High Energy Physics sites, in a similar way to yum and apt repositories provide for rpms, this software provides for Virtual Maschines.

 Installation on Redhat Enterprise Linux 5/ SL5 or Centos 5